rinikerlab/PyGromosTools/INSTALL.md

 ```
 Make sure, that you have the GROMOS binaries around, as currently the binaries can not be shipped with the package, as it is not open-source.

-### Package Development
+### Developing the Package
 For using this repository and developing it, clone it into a directory on your machine.

-Set your python envs path to the following:
+Build your python environment, activate it and add the path to the repository root to your environment:
 ```bash
 conda develop -n <EnvironmentName> /path/to/pygromos/containint/folder/pygromos
 ```